 Mr. Kaufman has served as Music Director and Conductor for numerous musicals.
 His first assignment (at age 23) was as conductor for the National Tour of Sweet Charity starring Juliet Prowse.
 He conducted the first national tours of Company (for Hal Prince) and Two Gentlemen of Verona (for Joseph Papp and the New York Shakespeare Festival).

-Born in Los Angeles, Mr. Kaufman began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
+Born in Los Angeles, Richard Kaufman began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
 He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
 Mr. Kaufman lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
-His daughter Whitney is a graduate (with honors) from Chapman University in Orange, California, and for two years was a member of the cast of the national tour of Mama Mia!
-The Musical.
+His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 1/2 years was a member of the cast of the National Tour of Mama Mia!.

 Richard Kaufman is proud to be represented by Opus 3 Artists.